kick-mind/date-src/src/README.md

 ## How it works

-Import the calendars you need in your project, instantiate and add them to the Calendars collection.
-You must add at least one calendar to the Calendars collection.
+Import the calendars you need in your project, instantiate and add them to Calendars collection.
+You must add at least one calendar to Calendars collection.

 Add the following code at the starting point of your application: